 How to contact Us

-Our Head Office address (for all enquiries) is: Avalon Waterways, Wren Court, 17 London Road, Bromley, Kent, BR1 1DE
+Our Head Office address (for all enquiries) is: Avalon Waterways, 1st Floor, Wells House, 15 Elmfield Road, Bromley, Kent, BR1 1LT

 Back to Top

-Avalon Waterways is a Trading Name of Cosmos Coach Tours Ltd. Please read these Booking Conditions for your holiday carefully.
-We want to ensure two things happen when you choose to book an Avalon Waterways holiday.
-Firstly, we want you to book the holiday that is right for you.
-Secondly, we want you to enjoy a memorable holiday, which provides you good value for money.
-The Avalon Waterways Booking Conditions spell out our obligations to you and your commitments to us when you book a holiday with us and together with the information contained in the Holiday Information forms the basis of our contract with you.
-Where in these Booking Conditions we refer to "we", "us" and "our", this means Avalon Waterways, which is a Trading Name of Cosmos Coach Tours Ltd. References to "you" and "your" means all persons (or any of them) named on the booking (including anyone who is added or substituted at a later stage).
-Except where otherwise expressly stated in these Booking Conditions, these Booking Conditions only apply to holiday arrangements which you book with us in the UK and which we agree to make, provide or perform (as applicable) as part of our contract with you.
-All references in these Booking Conditions to "holiday", "booking", "contract", "package", “cruise”, "tour" or "arrangements" means such holiday arrangements.
+The Avalon Waterways Booking Conditions spell out our obligations to you and your commitments to us when you book a holiday with us, and together with the information contained in the Holiday Information pages, and on our website, this forms the basis of our contract with you.
+You should therefore read and ensure you understand them (raising any queries you may have with us) before asking us to confirm your booking.
+These Booking Conditions are subject to change from time to time and the applicable terms will be confirmed to you at the time of booking.
+Alternatively, our most up-to-date Booking Conditions can be found on our website www.avaloncruises.co.uk which you should check prior to completing your booking.
+Where in these Booking Conditions we refer to "we", "us" and "our", this means Avalon Waterways Limited trading as Cosmos Tours Ltd. Avalon Waterways Limited is a subsidiary of Cosmos Coach Tours Limited and a part of an international group of travel companies.
+UK sister companies of Avalon Waterways include: Cosmos Tours & Cruises and Archers Tours .
+References to "you" and "your" means all persons (or any of them) named on the booking (including anyone who is added or substituted at a later stage).
+Except where otherwise expressly stated, these Booking Conditions only apply to holiday arrangements which you book with us in the UK and which we agree to make, provide or perform (as applicable) as part of our contract with you.
+All references in these Booking Conditions to "holiday", "booking", "contract", "package", "tour" or "arrangements" means such holiday arrangements.

 Our Commitment to You